Teams of the Robotics Innovation Center

 Starting point for this approach is the assumption that only systems which feature a minimum of structural complexity even possess a disposition for a sustainable interaction with natural environments and thus represent appropriate platforms for control and feedback control systems.

-At DFKI RIC, seven teams of researchers are working together on the realization of this vision: The team System Design is focused on the fields of construction and integration of robot systems, based on the most recent production technologies and materials.
+At DFKI RIC, six teams of researchers are working together on the realization of this vision: The team System Design is focused on the fields of construction and integration of robot systems, based on the most recent production technologies and materials.
 The team Hardware Architectures is using, however, the latest chip technologies to develop and integrate parallel, decentralized, and fault-tolerant networks of embedded systems.
 Adaptive control and real-time simulation strategies and methodologies for complex robots are the topics the team Behavior Control & Simulation deals with.

 On the other hand, the team Sustained Interaction and Learning is developing methods that allow a robot to independently identify new possible solutions for given tasks and to autonomously acquire the structure of complex tasks.
 In addition, this team focuses on the human, being part of an increasingly connected, exploited world, which is permeated with robotic systems.
 In this context, the team develops non-invasive methods for an optimal, user-adaptive integration of the human being in the interaction loops, based on methods of artificial intelligence.

 The team Robot Control addresses feedback control related aspects of the robot and a compliant control for complex, closed, and parallel kinematic chains.
-Beyond that, the team Planning & Perception identifies action plans for complex mobile robot systems based on compact representations of the environment created from a plethora of sensor data.

 The objective of team “System Design” is the development and assembly of innovative mechatronic systems as a basis for intelligent and autonomous robots.
 Mechatronic systems are characterized by a fusion of mechanical and electronic components as a precondition for capable robotic systems.
 Balancing the contrary requirements of mechanical strength versus lightweight design while simultaneously using the mechanical structure as an element of a measurement chain to determine the internal system state are challenges to the design of robotic systems.